 Did you know your body can only absorb 20 grams of protein at a time?
 Therefore, athletes with higher protein requirements rely on a continuous supply of protein-packed snacks and meals to give them what they need.

 Bring on the water, because it is only getting hotter.
 Athletes have higher water consumption needs than most people due to the intensity of their training and the amount they sweat.
 Add in summertime heat, and their bodies have the ability to lose over one and a half gallons of fluid per day.

 If you want to see how much fluid you lose during training or exercising, weigh yourself before and after to see if there is a difference.

 For athletes, even a very small fluid loss can cause hindered athletic performance.
 Dehydration can also cause increased fatigue, headaches, electrolyte imbalance, and an increased risk of developing kidney stones.

 If you want to be healthy and train to the best of your abilities, proper daily hydration is imperative.

 To achieve optimum performance, it is important to understand the unique balance of proteins and carbohydrates your body needs.

 Registered dietitians can perform metabolic testing and create special meal plans.
 They can customize a plan that is not only specific to you, but also to the sport you play.
 Not every sport demands the same amount of protein, calories or carbohydrates.

 Sports nutrition experts are experienced coaches in the game of ‘eating to win,’ and they are great resources for helping athletes achieve their goals.

-Whether you are a serious athlete or a weekend warrior, go to or call Spartanburg Regional Healthcare System’s Sports Medicine Institute at 864-560-5700 and ask for information about their sports nutrition program.
+Whether you are a serious athlete or a weekend warrior, you can take adavantage of their sports nutrition program.
+Learn more.